L-YeZhu/CDCD/README.md

 CUDA_VISIBLE_DEVICES=#IDS python running_command/run_train_imagenet.py
 ```
 In case of running on the cluster, a bash script may be further needed to submit the job.

+## Step-wise contrastive diffusion + intra negative samples

+To run the step-wise contrastive diffusion w/ intra negative samples, just need to modify the --contrastive_intra_loss_weight param to be a weight that not non-zero (5.0e-6 suggested, max 5.0e-5), and change the --contrastive_inter_loss_weight to be 0.